Research mathematicians use their findings to further knowledge in academia or to improve performance and solve problems in commercial settings

 Find out more about the different kinds of work experience and internships that are available.

 Mathematicians conduct research in any environment where data is analysed and used to identify patterns.
 These environments include industrial areas and academic disciplines, where mathematics is applied in order to understand such issues as commercial trends or social network development.

-Employers include research councils and institutions, government departments including Government Communications Headquarters (GCHQ) and universities.
+- government departments, including Government Communications Headquarters (GCHQ)

 Research and development is not restricted to major companies.
-Small to medium-sized companies can offer excellent opportunities to mathematicians in the early stages of their career.
+Small to medium-sized companies also offer opportunities to mathematicians in the early stages of their career.

 Look for job vacancies at:

 - Institute of Mathematics & its Applications (IMA)

 - London Mathematical Society